weavenet/cloud-trail-notifier/README.md

 Cloud Trail Notifier is intended for those who:

-* Want basic alerts on specific CloudTrail events in an AWS account (Account Created, Console Login, etc).
+* Want basic alerts on specific CloudTrail events in an AWS account (Console Login, etc).
 * Are comfortable working with AWS services.
 * Want quick setup, minimal costs and no instances to support.